6 Steps for Creating a Smooth Chatbot Conversation Flow

 I used Landbot.io for my conversation flow.
-The interface was intuitive enough to test what I had written, but limiting concerning the user’s input.
-But I get to see my script in action, which is pretty cool.
+The interface was intuitive enough to test what I had written, but too limited in conversation design elements.
+It’s a rule-based platform, which means you map conversations according to a rigid structure.
+But I got to see my script in action, which is pretty cool for testing.

-The conversation flow writing didn’t end here.
+The conversation flow writing doesn't end here though.
 I made tweaks and adjustments while I previewed my bot.
 I showed it to members of my team to get second opinions on my word choice and whether or not Ola was a convincing Portuguese character.

 Outside input will help enrich your chatbot’s script, especially if you’re not used to creative writing.

 Ending a chatbot conversation may seem like a wasted effort.
 Because they’re not talking to a real person, users may feel inclined to skip the niceties and just close the page.

 But real conversations have endings, even if they’re not always “goodbye.”
 When writing your script, try to avoid dead ends and leaving the user hanging.

 Learn how chatbots work, what they can do, how to build one – and whether they will end up stealing your job.Read more